jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Read RHF (or ROHF) orbitals from a specified .fch file.
 Do not provide a UHF-type .fch file using this keyword.
 This keyword is usually used along with another keyword ist=3 (see Section 4.4.4 ist).

 ## 4.4.2 readuhf
-Read UHF orbitals from a specified .fch(k) file.
-AutoMR will firstly check the difference between alpha and beta MOs.
+Read UHF orbitals from a specified .fch(k) file. `automr` will firstly check the difference between alpha and beta MOs.
 If the difference is tiny, the wave function in .fch file will be identified as a RHF one and will call utility fch_u2r to generate a RHF-type .fch file (in which all beta information is deleted).
-Otherwise (i.e. truly UHF), AutoMR will generate UHF natural orbitals (UNO) using input UHF orbitals.
+Otherwise (i.e. truly UHF), `automr` will generate UHF natural orbitals (UNO) using input UHF orbitals.
 It is strongly recommended to check the stability of UHF wave function (using keyword 'stable=opt' in Gaussian).
 An instable or not-the-lowest UHF solution sometimes leads to improper GVB or CASSCF results.

 The author jxzou does not recommend the usage of UDFT orbitals.
 But in case you have to do that (e.g. forced by your Boss or driven by your curiosity), remember to add an extra keyword 'no10cycle' (see 4.4.24 for no10cycle).